apache/incubator-streampark-website/docs/user-guide/deployment.md

 #### Manual packaging

-From 1.2.1 and later versions, StreamX supports **mixed packaging** and **independent packaging** two modes for users to choose.
+From 1.2.1 and later versions, StreamPark supports **mixed packaging** and **independent packaging** two modes for users to choose.
 If you manually package and deploy, you need to pay attention to the specific operations of each packaging method:

 ##### mixed packaging